 - Am I being blinded by the negative consequences of my freedom of expression?

-These are simply questions that will give you an idea of how you communicate, and if you believe assistance is required, there are numerous ways to request it.
+These are simply questions that will give you an idea of how you communicate.
+If you believe assistance is required, there are numerous ways to request it.

 The reason for preferring effective communication over aggressive communication in relationships is straightforward.

 The impact of this type of communication is alienation from and by others.
-Extremely aggressive communicators frequently fail to ‘own’ issues, instead of blaming others and refusing to accept responsibility for their own actions.
+Extremely aggressive communicators frequently fail to ‘own’ issues instead of blaming others and refusing to accept responsibility for their actions.
 This is an intriguing style in which people appear passive and submissive.

 The aggressive communicator’s characteristics include being domineering, condescending, sarcastic, and opportunistic.
 This manifests as bossy, mean-spirited, unappreciative, and arrogant behavior.
 Aggressive verbal communication: “You must…”